lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ---
-title: Composite Signatures For Use In Internet PKI
+title: Composite ML-DSA for use in Internet PKI
-abbrev: PQ Composite Sigs
+abbrev: PQ Composite ML-DSA
 # <!-- EDNOTE: Edits the draft name -->
 docname: draft-ietf-lamps-pq-composite-sigs-latest